TritonDataCenter/rfd/rfd/0159/README.md

 The **zpool list** command reports the size and free space for the zpool.
 The available space reported by the **zfs list** command will be less than the size reported by zpool.
-In general, the observed difference seems to be 3% - 4% less.
+In general, the observed difference is 3% - 4% less.
 This translates to a several TiB difference on our production storage nodes.
+This difference is known as the ZFS "slop space" and is by design.

 The zfs list value for **avail** will be controlled by any **quota** set on the dataset.
 We should never have a quota on the top-level 'zones' dataset